777arc/textbook/content/pulse_shaping.rst

 .. image:: ../_images/raised_cosine.svg
    :align: center
    :target: ../_images/raised_cosine.svg
+   :alt: The raised cosine filter in the time domain with a variety of roll-off values

 Note that the above plot is in the time domain.
 It depicts the impulse response of the filter.
 The :math:`\beta` parameter is the only parameter for the raised-cosine filter, and it determines how quickly the filter tapers off in the time domain, which will be inversely proportional with how quickly it tapers off in frequency:

 .. image:: ../_images/raised_cosine_freq.svg
    :align: center
    :target: ../_images/raised_cosine_freq.svg
+   :alt: The raised cosine filter in the frequency domain with a variety of roll-off values

 The reason it's called the raised-cosine filter is because the frequency domain when :math:`\beta = 1` is a half-cycle of a cosine wave, raised up to sit on the x-axis.